davesnx/query-json/README.md

 I recommend to write the query in single-quotes inside the terminal, since writting JSON requires double-quotes for accessing properties.

-> NOTE: I have aliased query-json to be "q" for short, you can set it in your dotfiles. `alias q="query-json"`.
+> NOTE: I have aliased query-json to "q" for short, you can set it in your dotfiles with `alias q="query-json"`.

 #### query a json file
 ```bash